 to facilities that have stored and/or used materials containing per- and polyfluoroalkyl substances (PFAS).
 Facilities are required to perform a one-time sampling effort to determine PFAS contamination of the surrounding soil, groundwater, surface water, and influent and effluent wastewater.

 Landfills are facilities for the disposal of solid waste materials.
-Landfills are the final destination for many PFAS-containing products – like furniture, textiles, and carpeting – that have reached the end of their life cycle.
-As these products break down, PFAS may be released into the environment through landfill discharge (leachate
+As PFAS-containing waste materials break down, PFAS may be released into the environment.

 Leachate forms when rain water trickles through a landfill, mixes with the waste materials and draws out some of the chemicals and other components.